Appendix 4 – The Schwarzschild Formula Extended for Electric Charges

 Explanation

-- In the Reissner–Nordström case, however, there is still an electromagnetic field in the vacuum surrounding the central charge; this electromagnetic field carries energy and momentum, and therefore produces a non-zero stress–energy tensor.
+- In the Reissner–Nordström case, however, there remains an electromagnetic field in the vacuum, which carries energy and momentum.

-Below follows a step-by-step derivation of the Reissner–Nordström metric starting from the Einstein–Maxwell equations.
-This is the standard procedure in general relativity for determining the spacetime of a spherically symmetric, charged mass.
+Below follows a step-by-step derivation of the Reissner–Nordström metric from the Einstein–Maxwell equations.

 Step 1: Assumptions — metric and source